Purpose and Scope

 Preliminary Assessment

-After receiving and reviewing a complaint, the Director for Community Standards/Title IX Coordinator will conduct a preliminary assessment, which may include a conference with the complainant/alleged victim, to gather information relevant to determining whether the complaint alleged, if true, would be a violation of College policies or procedures.
-During the preliminary inquiry, the Director for Community Standards/Title IX Coordinator will review the complaint, applicable policies, and discuss available resources with the complainant.
+After receiving and reviewing a complaint, the Director for Community Standards/Title IX Coordinator (or designee) will conduct a preliminary assessment, which may include a conference with the complainant/alleged victim, to gather information relevant to determining whether the complaint alleged, if true, would be a violation of College policies or procedures.
+During the preliminary inquiry, the Director for Community Standards/Title IX Coordinator (or designee) will review the complaint, applicable policies, and discuss available resources with the complainant.
 Failure of the complainant to respond to attempts to conduct this preliminary assessment may result in dismissal of the complaint.

 - If the Director for Community Standards/Title IX Coordinator determines that there